Port Scanner

 Detailed Description

 The Scanner class is designed to perform port scanning operations on a specified IP address for a given vector of ports.
+Every port is being scanned in separate thread for better performance.

 Examples